Information Saves Lives Rapid Response Fund

 The Internews Information Saves Lives Rapid Response Fund aims to help small, local news organizations survive in the face of COVID-19.

-The Fund was seeded with $100,000 in unrestricted funding from Internews, to directly support media outlets, organizations and individuals reporting on COVID-19 for underserved communities around the world.
-With additional support from Luminate, we will support more than 100 grantees.
+The Fund directly supports media outlets, organizations and individuals reporting on COVID-19 for underserved communities around the world.

 Meet the Grantees